GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ## Introduction
 The tutorial below offers detailed steps for configuring high availability (HA) across multiple instances of the Gluu Server.

+## Notes
+A few notes before getting started:

-Clustering for production scenarios is not a simple task.
+- Clustering for production scenarios is not a simple task.
 Individual environments should *always* be benchmarked, tested, and documented in order to ensure organizational requirements for uptime are met.

+- For VIP Customers, Gluu offers two alternatives to the "manual clustering" documentation below:

+   - For VM-based clustered deployments, we offer a tool called [Cluster Manager](https://gluu.org/docs/cm) to automate the steps below.

+   - For multi-node container deployments (i.e. Docker Swarm & Kubernetes), we offer [separate guides and documentation](https://gluu.org/docs/de).

 ## Concept